amc1119/CryptoClustering/README.md

 ![Local Image](Data_Images/pca_data_scatter.png)

     i.
 Discovered the impact of using K-means with fewer features to cluster the data.

+        Note: After applying the PCA optimization technique, there appears to be less overlapping among the cluster distributions.
+Furthermore, the clusters are more distinct.
+Additionally, when reducing the dataset from seven columns to three columns, the k values remained the same.

 * Worked with tutor to create initial composite views and complete a cluster analysis.